 The price varies greatly depending on the level of coverage offered by the insurance.

-For a sufficient level of coverage allowing you to be covered all over the world at a very good level, it takes between 60 and 100 euros/month.
-Mondassur International Student Insurance or our GoldExpat international student insurance is more comprehensive in economic terms.
+For a sufficient level of coverage allowing you to be covered all over the world at a very good level, it takes between 50 and 100 euros/month.
+Mondassur International Student Insurance offers you an excellent guaranteed-price ratio, ask for a free quote for student insurance in Canada.

 McGill’s student insurance, which covers you 100% in hospital and 80% in routine medicine for diseases and emergencies only up to 10,000 euros and only up to the maximum rates negotiated by RAMQ in public institutions costs about 730 euros per year (C$1130) but the guarantees as described above are limited.